 Liver is one of the most nutritious and beneficial sources of meat that you can feed your dog.
 Beef liver tends to be the most nutritious, but chicken, turkey, and even lamb liver can also be very healthy for canines.

-The healthiest aspect of liver for dogs comes from the high fat content with an almost even ratio of pure protein.
-Fat and protein are crucial nutrients for dogs, and this source of meat has both in spades.
+Liver has a high fat content with an almost even ratio of pure protein.
+Fat and protein are crucial nutrients for dogs, and this source of meat has both in spades!

 Nutritional Value of Liver